 Psychology is an academic subject requiring a high standard of written communication.
 There are also biological and mathematical elements to the course.

-Assessment is by examination.
-There will be three exams at the end of the 2nd year study which are all of even weighting towards your final grade.
+Assessment is by examination at the end of the second year, which are all of even weighting towards your final grade.

 Enrichment and Work Experience

 Students must be equipped with files, dividers, highlighters, calculators, paper and pens to ensure they create full sets of notes for their revision.
 Some find it helpful to buy a textbook for additional reading and suggestions for suitable books are on the reading list provided at the start of term.

-Subjects which have close links to Psychology include: A Level Physical Education, Business, Religious Studies, Sociology, Law, and Health & Social Care.
+Subjects which have close links to Psychology include: A Level Physical Education, Business, Religion, Ethics & Philosophy, Sociology, Law, Biology, Maths and Health & Social Care.

 Future Career Opportunities

 The Psychology department is committed to facilitate your learning in an enthusiastic and supportive manner.
 We offer additional support and enrichment programmes as well as having many excellent e-learning resources to aid your progression through the two years of study.
 For students who wish to progress in the field of Psychology and or psychological research at university, The Sixth Form also offers the opportunity to take an additional qualification of Core Mathematics.